 Landscaping Against Brick Walls

 A brick wall in a garden has a distinct appeal.
 The structure adds a rough stone texture and a color element that a wooden wall doesn’t have, and makes nearby plants stand out.
 But brick walls are foundational elements of a home or landscape.
-The soil near them can be compacted and contain clay, sand and filler that do not help plants thrive.
-That makes landscaping against brick walls a challenge.
+The soil near them can be compacted and contain clay, sand, and filler that do not help plants thrive.
+This makes landscaping against brick walls a challenge.